WeSearch

 ⚡ TL;DR · AI summary

-Over 80 ruling bloc lawmakers in South Korea plan to send a joint letter to the U.S. government protesting its defense of Coupang, arguing it infringes on South Korea's judicial sovereignty amid a data breach investigation.
-The letter follows reported U.S. complaints over the treatment of the U.S.-listed company and demands for guarantees on the safety of Coupang's chairman.
-Lawmakers claim such actions could harm South Korea's labor rights and fair economic order.
-The letter will be delivered to the U.S. Embassy in Seoul after a press conference at the National Assembly.
+More than 80 lawmakers from South Korea's ruling bloc are preparing to send a joint letter to the U.S. government regarding its defense of Coupang.
+They argue that U.S. actions infringe on South Korea's judicial sovereignty amid a probe into a data breach affecting millions of Coupang customers.
+The letter will be delivered to the U.S. Embassy in Seoul following a press conference at the National Assembly.

 Key facts